google/tf_mesh_renderer/README.md

 particularly at the edge of an open mesh, where the background appears opposite the triangle's edge.

+The algorithm implemented is described by Olano and Greer, "Triangle Scan Conversion using 2D Homogeneous Coordinates," HWWS 1997.

 How to Build
 ------------